HBnax/MixHaus/README.md

 ## 📚 Lessons Learned

-- 💡 How to implement common design patterns in real apps
+- 💡 How to implement common design patterns in realistic contexts
 - 🚀 Scaling frontend logic cleanly with TypeScript and Next.js
 - 🤝 Working collaboratively in agile sprints
-- 🧪 Test-driven development and coverage discipline
+- 🧪 Test-driven development with coverage using Jest
 - 🌐 Connecting to and transforming data from real-world APIs